bariqluthfi/Get-Telegram-Members/README.md

 yarn install
 ```

-> ⚡ The bot auto-runs after install thanks to the postinstall script.

 ---

 🔧 Interactive Config

-add credintias on bracket for not to get ban!
 On first run, you’ll be asked for:

-- 📱 Telegram number
+- 📱 Your own Telegram number
 - 🔑 API ID
 - 🔑 API Hash
 - 🎯 Target group link
-- ⏱️ Delay between adds (10000)
-- 📊 Daily limit  (50)

-These values are saved into config.json automatically.
+These values are saved into `config.json` automatically.
 No need to edit files manually.

 ---

 ▶️ Run the Bot

-Start the bot manually (if not auto-run):
+Start the bot manually:

 ```bash
 yarn start